Have you ever gotten no for an answer when offering your pooch a treat, no matter what time of the day?

 Freeze-dried dog treats are a healthier alternative that is getting increasingly popular.
 These treats are generally single-ingredient treats with low calorie and high nutrition content.
 This is the reason why such treats become an ideal choice for training.
 As doggos have to be given treats at regular intervals during their training sessions while they fulfill each command, what’s better than giving treats that would be healthy and non-fattening!!

 Dog cookies are a classic dog treat and probably the oldest type of dog treat.
 Cookies or biscuits work well as routine rewards.
 When opting for cookies, you should always choose the ones that are made with lesser ingredients, low glycemic index and more nutrient -rich carbs like oats or legumes instead of potatoes or wheat.

-When it comes to dog treats, it’s not just the taste but a lot of other aspects need to be considered before making the final choice.
+When it comes to dog treats, it’s not just the taste but a lot of other aspects that need to be considered before making the final choice.
 Treating your doggo should be able to enrich their experience and make life more healthy and pleasing.
 Things to keep in mind include -

 Healthy dog treats have nutritious value and so, your pooch’s age is an important factor to take into consideration while choosing treats.
 Apart from that, treats come in various shapes, sizes and hardness, and you need to choose one that matches with your pooch’s age.
 For example, a healthy dog treat for large dogs may seem to be a good treating option for a Great Dane or English Mastiff, but it is not the right choice for a Poodle or Dachshund.

 If your pooch has a medical history, make sure you visit the vet to know the right diet for your pooch.
 Like humans, dogs also may have food restrictions based on their health and have a reaction to certain ingredients that their body is not used to.
 Consulting an expert will give an idea of what to feed and what not to feed your pooch and accordingly, you can opt for premium quality healthy dog treats.